-“CICERON says that to philosophize is nothing else than to learn to die”, to philosophize is “to learn to die”.
+“Cicero says that to philosophize is nothing else than to learn to die,” to philosophize is “to learn to die”.

 To know ourselves better is to learn about our end.
-To prepare ourselves for the end of our self.
+To prepare ourselves for our end.

 Since death remains a mystery, it is a quest that once again seems endless, at least until the time of death itself arrives.